ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Creates the affective coherence needed for genuine understanding
 - Pre-verbal processing that makes symbolic processing possible

 THE CONNECTION: The "felt sense" is the Channel 1 verification signal used within Alpha-Function processing.
-When you describe checking if something feels "spacious" or "tight" in your body, you're describing the alpha function operating through interoceptive awareness.
+When you describe checking if something feels "spacious" or "tight" in your body, you're using Felt Sense as a Channel 1 verification signal within Alpha-Function processing.
 This explains why:
 - You can tell when AI responses feel "off" before analyzing them logically
 - The journal helps - it engages both channels (writing = motor + semantic)